 Four Queens: The Provençal Sisters Who Ruled Europe by Nancy Goldstone.
-Tells the true story of the four beautiful daughters of Ramon Berenguer IV, Count of Provence: Marguerite, wife of King Louis IX of France; Eleanor, who married England's King Henry III and provoked his kingdom to civil war; Sanchia, neglected wife of richest man in Europe, who bought himself a crown; and Beatrice, who risked her life to become queen of Sicily.
+Tells the true story of the four daughters of Ramon Berenguer IV, Count of Provence: Marguerite, wife of King Louis IX of France; Eleanor, wife of England's King Henry III; Sanchia, wife of richest man in Europe, who bought himself a crown; and Beatrice, queen of Sicily.

 Game of Queens: The Women Who Made Sixteenth-Century Europe by Sarah Gristwood.
-A group biography of some of the most beloved (and reviled) queens in history, including Isabella of Castile, Catherine de Medici, Margaret of Austria, Mary Queen of Scots, and Elizabeth I.
+A group biography of queens including Isabella of Castile, Catherine de Medici, Margaret of Austria, Mary Queen of Scots, and Elizabeth I.

 The Monstrous Regiment of Women: Female Rulers in Early Modern Europe by Sharon L. Jansen.
 Explores the relationships among women who ruled.